 Sao Miguel and the other islands are formed on volcanic rock.
 This is a huge advantage when it comes to the modern idea of sustainable farming or no-tilling. while this is a new idea to many farmers, actually not tilling or digging up the soil to plant seed actually increases the crop value.
 And the volcanic rock is full of nutrients meaning crops grow incredibly quickly.
-For us on the Solar Branco Eco Estate, we have taken some old agricultural land which we are currently restoring to help the wildlife here on Sao Miguel.
+On the Solar Branco Eco Estate, we have taken over old, unloved agricultural land which we are currently restoring to help the wildlife here on Sao Miguel.

-No pesticides.
-It goes without saying that to encourage wildlife onto your allotment, no longer using pesticides that kill them is the best thing you can do.
-With so many professional gardeners and famous public gardens now completely organic, proving it works, there is no longer any need to use chemicals on your allotment.
+No pesticides: It goes without saying, that in order to encourage wildlife to thrive on the estate, banning pesticides that kill them is was the first step towards restoring the grounds of the estate.
+With so many professional gardeners and famous public gardens now completely organic, proving it works.
+And that goes double for the estate.

 Pests are welcome!
-I know this sounds counter-intuitive but bear with me.
+I know this sounds counter-intuitive.
 If you want to encourage beneficial insects like aphids, wasps and hoverflies, you need to make sure they have food to eat.
 Aphids are a pest of crops but I always leave them to it because I know that a broad bean patch full of aphids is soon going to be covered in these predators.

-Pond life On our grounds we have 2 natural ponds.
+Pond life: On our grounds we have 2 natural ponds, and. plans for more.
 They might be small, but they are mighty, attracting pond skaters, dragonflies, damselflies, and frogs.
-You can see how much frog spawn appears in spring!
-Frogs are helpful because they eat slugs and snails.

-Homemade compost Is there anything better?
+And finally, homemade compost.
+Is there anything better?
 I don’t think so.
-Making your own compost is fun and rewarding, like a long-term science experiment at school.
-The process of plant debris rotting down into usable compost never fails to amaze.
+Making your own compost is fun and rewarding.
 Homemade compost helps wildlife in so many ways.
-First of all, like leaf litter in the wild, it instantly creates this type of habitat for centipedes, millipedes, molluscs, worms, beetles and – if you’re lucky – hedgehogs.
+First of all, like leaf litter in the wild, it instantly creates this type of habitat for centipedes, millipedes, molluscs, worms, beetles and when we are lucky, hedgehogs.